Funerals of Ion Moța and Vasile Marin

-The Funerals of Ion Moța and Vasile Marin were a series of wide-scale demonstrations in Romania.
-The two leaders of the Iron Guard had been killed in battle on the same day, January 13, 1937, at Majadahonda while fighting on the side of Francoist Spain during the Spanish Civil War, and the funeral that followed took the form of a highly-organized, cross-country procession.
+On January 13, 1937, Ion Moța (1902–1937) and Vasile Marin (1904–1937), leaders of the Iron Guard, were killed in battle at Majadahonda while fighting on the side of Francoist Spain during the Spanish Civil War.
+They subsequently received a highly-organized, cross-country funeral procession.

-The funerary train of Ion Moța (1902–1937) and Vasile Marin (1904–1937) toured around the country, with hundreds of thousands of people participating at the commemorations in many cities, holding religious services at several cathedrals.
-In Bucharest, thousands of young Legionnaires marched on the streets of the city dressed in their typical green shirts.
+The funerary train of the two toured around the country, with hundreds of thousands of people participating at the commemorations in many cities, holding religious services at several cathedrals.
+In Bucharest, thousands of young Legionnaires (Note: Members of the Iron Guard.) marched on the streets of the city dressed in their typical green shirts.

-As a result of these displays, the Iron Guard's party, Totul Pentru Țară, had an unexpectedly high percentage in the 1937 Romanian general election (15.58%), becoming the third largest party in Romania, and their membership grew threefold.
+As a result of these displays, the Iron Guard's party, Totul Pentru Țară, gained an unexpectedly high percentage of votes in the 1937 Romanian general election (15.58%), becoming the third-largest party in Romania.
+Its membership grew threefold.

 Background

 The Iron Guard (also known as the Legionary Movement, or Legion of the Archangel Michael) formed as a splinter group from A. C. Cuza's antisemitic and nationalist National-Christian Defense League, forming around Corneliu Zelea Codreanu.
 The new group advocated action, "spiritual values" over economic ones, the creation of a "new man", and self-sacrifice as the key for the success of the movement.

 As the Spanish Civil War began in 1936, the Iron Guard, like much of the Romanian public, saw it in a simple dichotomy: a fight between atheistic communism and Christianity.
 This opinion was enforced by the news that some groups on the Republican side systematically persecuted members of the Catholic clergy and destroyed churches.

 Ion Moța, the second-in-command in the Legion, suggested that a number of leaders of the Iron Guard should go to Spain and present a gift (a Toledo sword) to Francoist General José Moscardó Ituarte, then fight alongside the Nationalist forces.

 The group that formed consisted of eight members: Moța, Marin, Alexandru Cantacuzino, General Gheorghe Cantacuzino-Grănicerul, Gheorghe Clime, the priest Ion Dumitrescu Borşa, Bănica Dobre, and Neculai Totu.
 They were involved in the battles near Madrid, and on January 13, 1937, at the front in Majadahonda, Ion Moța and Vasile Marin were killed by an artillery shell.
 After the deaths of Moța and Marin, the remaining Legionnaires repatriated their bodies and returned to Romania.